IBM/gdpr-fingerprint-pii/README.md

 - If you opt to deploy the Liberty application manually then
     - Cloud Foundry cli should be installed.
 If not installed, click [here](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) for instructions install.
     - Maven should be installed.
-If not installed, click [here](https://maven.apache.org/install.html) for instructions to install.
+If not installed, you can download Maven from [here](https://maven.apache.org/download.cgi).
+You can refer to installation instructions [here](https://maven.apache.org/install.html).
 - Watson Knowledge Studio account: User must have a WKS account.
 If you do not have an account, you can create a free account [here](https://www.ibm.com/account/us-en/signup/register.html?a=IBMWatsonKnowledgeStudio).
 - Basic knowledge of building models in WKS: The user must possess basic knowledge